Skip to Content

 When Should You Comb Your Mustache Down?

-But should you ever comb your mustache downwards?
 Here are a couple of situations where you might want to.

-1. Your Mustache Is In The Early Growth Stage
+1. Your Mustache Is Early

 2. You have a short mustache style